glasserc/rst2wp/README.rst

 The basic use case is to enable faster and more automatic blogging than is possible with the HTML/JS interface to Wordpress.
 To that end, you can use `your favorite editor <http://www.gnu.org/software/emacs/>`_ to write your posts, and then run ``rst2wp post.rst`` to get them online.

+NOTE: ``rst2wp`` is not exactly deprecated but something close to it.
+If you are trying to pick a tool to use on your cool new blog idea, it would be hard for me to recommend this one.
+When this program was first written (in 2009), Wordpress seemed like a good way to publish a blog-like site with features like tags, RSS feeds, and search.
+In that environment, using ``rst2wp`` to facilitate writing posts as plain text in a git repository made perfect sense.
+In 2020, the landscape looks a lot different and it's hard to justify tying your site to Wordpress as an implementation choice.
+There's a whole category of "static site generators" and any of them will be better-maintained than ``rst2wp``, to say nothing of whether your site really needs to be running Wordpress on the backend.
+In particular I've heard good things about `Pelican
+<https://blog.getpelican.com/>`_.
+The rest of the documentation is
+targeted at existing users of ``rst2wp`` who are not motivated to move their entire site to something else.

 Requirements
 ============